Adjustment of Status (I-485) or Consular Processing, What Should I Choose?

 I. When should one choose Adjustment of Status using I-485?

-When you apply for a marriage Green Card, if the spouse seeking the Green Cards is living within the United States, you can choose Adjustment of Status.
+When you apply for a marriage Green Card, if the spouse seeking the Green Card is living within the United States, you can choose Adjustment of Status.
 This process allows the applicant to apply while within the U.S. and does not require the applicant to return to their home country to complete their marriage Green Card processing.

 II.
 What documents are needed to apply for Adjustment of Status?